Long Eaton: History

 Long Eaton is referred to as Aitone, in the Domesday Book.
 Several origins have been suggested, for example "farm between streams" and "low-lying land".
 It was a farming settlement that grew up close to the lowest bridging point of the River Erewash.

 The "Great Fire" of Long Eaton in 1694 destroyed 14 houses and several other buildings in the market place.

 The village remained a stable size until the construction of the Midland Counties Railway in 1839 and the Erewash Valley Line in 1844, which brought links that encouraged growth.
 Two industries came to employ many people in the growing town: lace-making and railway wagon manufacturing.
 A large railway yard at Toton Sidings grew up just north of the town.

 By 1900 the town population exceeded 10,000, after construction of housing, offices and factories through the Victorian period.
 In 1921 its extent was broadened to include Wilsthorpe and parts of Sandiacre and Sawley.

 Notable architecture

 One notable building is the Palladian Long Eaton Town Hall.
 Originally a private house, it is now owned by the borough council and forms part of the expanded offices of Erewash Borough Council, which opened in 1991.

 The Parish Church of St Laurence stands to the east of the Market Place.
 Local tradition dates parts of it to the 11th century, possibly built under Viking King Cnut.
 However, some place the oldest parts of the church after the Norman Conquest, possibly in the 12th century.
-It was originally a daughter church of All Saints, Sawley, but gained separate status in the 19th century.
+It was originally a daughter church of All Saints' Church, Sawley, but gained separate status in the 19th century.

+The other religious buildings of note are: